Arbutus Oak

 The Arbutus Oak was a large white oak tree in Arbutus, Maryland, situated in the southwest corner of the I-695/I-95 interchange approximately four miles southwest of Baltimore.
-Suffering from internal decay that caused its trunk to become unstable, it split and half and fell in 2019, at which time it was thought to be 329 years old.
+It split in half and fell in 2019, due to internal decay that caused its trunk to become unstable.
+At that time, it was thought to be 329 years old.

 Significance

 The Arbutus Oak was over 70 ft tall and about 5 ft in diameter, making it one of Maryland's largest and oldest white oak trees.
-It has been said that General Gilbert du Motier, Marquis de Lafayette passed by the oak tree in 1781 with his troops while en route to Elkridge during the Revolutionary War.
+According to local legend, General Gilbert du Motier, Marquis de Lafayette passed by the oak tree in 1781 with his troops while en route to Elkridge during the Revolutionary War.
 When the highway interchange was being constructed in the 1950s, the government found Native American artifacts surrounding the tree.
 The historic nature of the tree prompted highway planners to adjust the highway ramp southward in order to save the tree.